toltalchaos/shop-os/README.md

 ## TODO

 - add discount code creation logic
-  - one time codes and forever use codes
 - add error handling for all external calls - any failures prevent or roll back the action
   - site data
   - products